grixprotocol/defi-options-adapters/README.md

 ### Step 4: Implement Your Solution

 Create a new branch in your forked repository for your work.
-Using TypeScript, JavaScript, or Python, implement the functionality you've chosen.
-Make sure your code is clean, well-commented, and follows our [coding standards](#coding-standards).
+While we prefer solutions implemented in TypeScript for consistency and maintainability, we welcome additional scripts in JavaScript and Python.
+Implement the functionality you've chosen using one of these languages.

 ### Step 5: Test Your Code